 As long as the diet you are feeding is perfectly balanced and supplies all the nutritional requirements, quantity is the only difference between feeding a small breed dog and a large breed dog.

 Adult dogs can be maintained on one main meal per day, particularly if they are large and giant breed dogs.
+You can also opt for size specific food like Ivory Coat for large breeds.
 Small breeds may actually do better with two meals a day roughly 12 hours apart.
 Smaller sized dog breeds will have a higher metabolic rate than a larger breed dog and will eat a larger volume of food compared to their relative bodyweight.

 There is a growing groundswell of evidence to suggest that fasting is actually beneficial to overall body function.